KenV99/service.ipcdatastore/docs/service.ipcdatastore.rst

    #) A more detailed testing suite for the datastore object's methods which runs when clicked.

 .. warning::
-   Changes to any setting require you to click 'OK' and exit back out of settings to take effect.
+   Changes to any of the settings requires you to click 'OK' and exit back out of settings to take effect and then disable and re-enable the addon.

 .. note::
    When using the class IPCClientX (described :class:`below <ipcclientx.IPCClientX>`) if the addon id is specified, an attempt will be made to